-In his terrific book, Presentation Zen, Garr Reynolds applies a principle from the field of electronic communications – Signal-to-Noise Ratio (SNR) – to presentations:
+In, Presentation Zen, Garr Reynolds applies a principle from the field of electronic communications – Signal-to-Noise Ratio (SNR) – to presentations:

 [T]he SNR is the ratio of relevant to irrelevant elements or information in a slide or other display.
 The goal is to have the highest signal-to-noise ratio possible in your slides. … There is simply a limit to a person’s ability to process new information efficiently and effectively.
 Aiming for a higher SNR is an attempt to make things easier for people.
 Understanding can be hard enough with out the excessive and the nonessential bombardment by our visuals that are supposed to be playing a supportive role.

-One good way to reduce the “noise” in your presentations is to use two-dimensional charts and graphs and forget about fancy 3D effects.
+One good way to reduce the “noise” in your slide presentations is to use two-dimensional charts and graphs and forget about fancy 3D effects.
 3D does not make the information for the audience easier to understand; to the contrary, it can often make it harder.
 Let’s look at a simple hypothetical example.